MonoDETR: Depth-guided Transformer for Monocular 3D Object Detection: Abstract

 \section{Abstract}

-Monocular 3D object detection has long been a challenging task in autonomous driving, which requires to decode 3D predictions solely from a single 2D image.
-Most existing methods follow conventional 2D object detectors to first localize objects by their centers, and then predict 3D attributes using center-neighboring local features.
-However, such center-based pipeline views 3D prediction as a subordinate task and lacks inter-object depth interactions with global spatial clues.
-In this paper, we introduce a simple framework for \textbf{Mono}cular \textbf{DE}tection with depth-aware \textbf{TR}ansformer, named \textbf{MonoDETR}.
-We enable the vanilla transformer to be depth-aware and enforce the whole detection process guided by depth.
-Specifically, we represent 3D object candidates as a set of queries and produce non-local depth embeddings of the input image by a lightweight depth predictor and an attention-based depth encoder.
-Then, we propose a depth-aware decoder to conduct both inter-query and query-scene depth feature communication.
-In this way, each object estimates its 3D attributes adaptively from the depth-informative regions on the image, not limited by center-around features.
-With minimal handcrafted designs, MonoDETR is an end-to-end framework \textbf{without additional data, anchors or NMS} and achieves competitive performance on KITTI benchmark among state-of-the-art center-based networks.
-Extensive ablation studies demonstrate the effectiveness of our approach and its potential to serve as a transformer baseline for future monocular research.
-Code is available at \url{https://github.com/ZrrSkywalker/MonoDETR.git}.
+Monocular 3D object detection has long been a challenging task in autonomous driving.
+Most existing methods follow conventional 2D detectors to first localize object centers, and then predict 3D attributes by neighboring features.
+However, only using local visual features is insufficient to understand the scene-level 3D spatial structures and ignores the long-range inter-object depth relations.
+In this paper, we introduce the first DETR framework for \textbf{Mono}cular \textbf{DE}tection with a depth-guided \textbf{TR}ansformer, named \textbf{MonoDETR}.
+We modify the vanilla transformer to be depth-aware and guide the whole detection process by contextual depth cues.
+Specifically, concurrent to the visual encoder that captures object appearances, we introduce to predict a foreground depth map, and specialize a depth encoder to extract non-local depth embeddings.
+Then, we formulate 3D object candidates as learnable queries and propose a depth-guided decoder to conduct object-scene depth interactions.
+In this way, each object query estimates its 3D attributes adaptively from the depth-guided regions on the image and is no longer constrained to local visual features.
+On KITTI benchmark with monocular images as input, MonoDETR achieves \textit{state-of-the-art} performance and requires no extra dense depth annotations.
+Besides, our depth-guided modules can also be plug-and-play to enhance multi-view 3D object detectors on nuScenes dataset, demonstrating our superior generalization capacity.
+Code is available at \url{https://github.com/ZrrSkywalker/MonoDETR}.